 Your place at UConn is secured by paying the $300 non-refundable enrollment deposit fee within two weeks of receiving your acceptance letter.
 You may pay your deposit online using a credit card or electronic check via the Student Administration System (Internet Explorer and Mozilla Firefox browsers are recommended).
 Your deposit can also be paid by personal check or money order.
 Please include your NetID number on your payment method.

-Review and/or Accept Financial Aid Awards
+Review and/or Accept Your Financial Aid Offer

 Submit the online housing application to request university housing.
 Please note that it may take 3-5 business days after the enrollment deposit has been paid for the housing application to become accessible.